axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ```

 #### BridgeOperatorSetUpdatedSubscription
-At the end of each epoch, validators call `wrapUpEpoch` of `ValidatorSet` contract to update the validator set.
+At the end of each epoch, validators call the `wrapUpEpoch` method of
+the `ValidatorSet` contract to update the validator set.
-It emits an event `BridgeOperatorSetUpdated(uint256 period, []address operators)`.
-All Governing Validator nodes must listen to this
+It emits an event
+`BridgeOperatorSetUpdated(uint256 period, []address operators)`.
+All Governing Validator nodes must listen to this event,
-event, vote by signing typed data, and submit it to the `RoninGovernanceAdmin` contract.
+vote by signing typed data,
+and submit it to the `RoninGovernanceAdmin` contract.

 ```mermaid
 graph TD